BOLL7708/OpenVROverlayPipe/README.md

 ## Compatible applications
 If you made something that is publicly available that use this pipe application, it can be listed here.
+* [Streaming Widget](https://github.com/BOLL7708/streaming_widget): Streaming browser source made specifically for OBS, Twitch, SteamVR and a range of other solutions.
 * [Twitch Logger](https://github.com/jeppevinkel/twitch-logger): Logs Twitch chat to disk and can pipe them to Discord and VR.

 ## Minimal WebSockets Client